 Dolph Goldenburg: So, let’s talk about that online welcome series.
 I want to know more.

-Rachel Kottler: I would say a key part of your welcome series is welcoming the donor.
+Rachel Kottler: I would say a key part of our welcome series is welcoming the donor.

 It’s called a welcome series, of course.
 Use a lot of thank you language, and I wouldn’t go out with the first e-mail asking them to switch to monthly giving.
-We send two e-mails that are more cultivation based before we send out that sustainer ask and we actually, for that welcome series, we ended up taking really successful emails.
+We send two e-mails that are more cultivation-based before we send out that sustainer ask.
+For that welcome series, we ended up taking really successful emails.
 We did a series for people who made two donations in the last 12 months to try to recruit them, and it performed gangbusters.
-So, we decided since this creative in this copy work really well.
-This is what we should use in our automated welcome series.
+So, we decided since this creative in this copy work really well, this is what we should use in our automated welcome series.
 We have evidence that worked.
 Let’s reuse something that’s been successful, here, so more people will see it.
 With that e-mail, we took a pretty different approach for that.
 It’s kind of goofy and fine.
 You can see Caitlyn who manages the program as well as her coordinator Kevin holding this water bottle in the image, and we’re asking people to join sustainers.
 It sounds super personal.
-Caitlin mentions how, “We haven’t met yet, but I’m Caitlin.
+Caitlin mentions, “We haven’t met yet, but I’m Caitlin.
 I know you donated recently, and I thought you’d really be perfect for this program,” and she kind of lays out why joining the program would really be beneficial both for them and for the mission.
-It’s written in a personal and conversational manner and feels less like it’s a mass e-mail because we have this goofy photo in the middle of it showing her in Kevin.
+It’s written in a personal and conversational manner and feels less like it’s a mass e-mail because we have this goofy photo in the middle of it showing her and Kevin.